-India Development Review (IDR) is India’s first independent online media platform for leaders in the development community.
+India Development Review (IDR) is India’s first independent online knowledge platform for leaders in the development community.

 Our mission is to advance knowledge on social impact in India.
 We publish ideas, opinion, analysis and lessons from real-world practice.
 Our job is to make things simple and relevant, so you can do more of what you do, better.
 Read more